Uzen-Takamatsu Station: Station layout

 The station has a single side platform serving a single bi-directional track.
-The station building is designed in the image of nearby Jion-ji temple, which is a National Important Cultural Property.
+The station building is designed in the image of nearby Jion-ji Temple, which is a National Important Cultural Property.The station has no accessibility features.

+Platforms

 History

 Uzen-Takamatsu Station began operation on 23 April 1922.
 From 1926 to 1974, the station was also used by the now-defunct Sanzan Line of the Yamagata Railway, and during that period had two opposed side platforms, and a bay platform.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.
-A new station building was completed in February 2002, replacing a previous structure dating from 1940.
+A new station building was completed in 28 February 2010, replacing a previous wooden structure dating from 1940.

+Passenger statistics

+In fiscal 2006, the station was used by an average of 296 passengers daily (boarding passengers only).
+Since 2007, JR East has not reported the passenger numbers for Uzen-Takamatsu Station.

+Below is table containing the passenger statistics since the year 2000 to the year 2004: